WOVEN

 Delivered by Deanna Rodger

-An hour-long session offering a range of ways to share your creative practice.
-Packed with group/solo exercises and activities, we will explore loud and quiet approaches, short bursts and long-term campaigns, and leave with a clearer sense of our style and where we might challenge ourselves.
+This hour-long session offered a wide variety of ways to share our creative practice.
+Packed with group and solo exercises and activities, WOVEN participants explored loud and quiet approaches, short bursts and long-term campaigns, and left with a clearer sense of our style and where we might challenge ourselves.

 creative FACILITATION: using your artform to lead sessions